 Indiana's CC program was developed to serve youth through the Fostering Connections to Success and Increasing Adoptions Act of 2008.
-CC is a voluntary program that allows DCS youth aged 17.5 to 20 years, and JD youth aged 18 to 20 years, to remain in the care and placement of DCS in order to continue to receive services.
+CC is a voluntary program that allows DCS youth to begin transferring to CC at age 17.5.
+The program is for DCS and JD youth aged 18 to 21 years, and allows them to remain in the care and placement of DCS in order to continue to receive services.
 CC focuses on youth-adult partnerships, positive youth development, and encourages youth to develop a strong social network and/or social capital.